lloydkevin/hugo-wd/content/post/2007-09-08-web-development-20-carnival-september-8-2007.md

 <!-- Carnival Submission -->

   1. **Doug Boude** presents [DEMYSTIFYING JSON][1] posted at [Doug Boude (rhymes with &#8216;loud')][2]
-  2. **sylv3rblade** presents [Stages of Software Development][3] posted at [Atma Xplorer][4], saying, &#8220;My take on the process of software development&#8221;
+  2. **sylv3rblade** presents [Stages of Software Development][3] posted at [Atma Xplorer][4], saying, "My take on the process of software development"
-  3. **prakash** presents [A2Z Informative-Technology, Software, Internet, Tips, Ideas][5] posted at [A2Z Informative][6], saying, &#8220;Identifying the color code of an image on the screen is not an easy task.
+  3. **prakash** presents [A2Z Informative-Technology, Software, Internet, Tips, Ideas][5] posted at [A2Z Informative][6], saying, "Identifying the color code of an image on the screen is not an easy task.
 Usually it involves a multi step process and is time consuming.
 But this tool is able to find out HTML, RGB or HEX color of any pixel on the screen with just a single mouse click.
-This little tool is very useful for webmasters.&#8221;
+This little tool is very useful for webmasters."
   4. **Thorsten Ott** presents [Sourcebench - freelancer sites reviews][7] posted at [Sourcebench - building a better web][8].
-  5. **Scott H** presents [15 Web Sites College Students CanÃ¢â‚¬â„¢t Live Without][9] posted at [College and Finance][10], saying, &#8220;Not specifically about design, but has a great list of web sites students love, including StumbleUpon which, in terms of developing a web site, can be quite useful.&#8221;
+  5. **Scott H** presents [15 Web Sites College Students CanÃ¢â‚¬â„¢t Live Without][9] posted at [College and Finance][10], saying, "Not specifically about design, but has a great list of web sites students love, including StumbleUpon which, in terms of developing a web site, can be quite useful."
-  6. **Raj Sheelvant** presents [Attention HR: Young workers demand Web 2.0][11] posted at [IT Strategy][12], saying, &#8220;Why Web 2.0 infrastructure in corporations important to attract young talent&#8221;
+  6. **Raj Sheelvant** presents [Attention HR: Young workers demand Web 2.0][11] posted at [IT Strategy][12], saying, "Why Web 2.0 infrastructure in corporations important to attract young talent"
-  7. **aquariphile** presents [Choosing Between YUI CSS & Blueprint Ã‚Â» By Don Albrecht Ã‚Â» article Ã‚Â» Ajax Bestiary][13] posted at [Ajax Bestiary][14], saying, &#8220;With all the recent hype surrounding the Blueprint CSS framework, The powerful YUI framework has been lost in the noise.
-Both frameworks are powerful, but, which framework is right for your project?&#8221;
+  7. **aquariphile** presents [Choosing Between YUI CSS & Blueprint Ã‚Â» By Don Albrecht Ã‚Â» article Ã‚Â» Ajax Bestiary][13] posted at [Ajax Bestiary][14], saying, "With all the recent hype surrounding the Blueprint CSS framework, The powerful YUI framework has been lost in the noise.
+Both frameworks are powerful, but, which framework is right for your project?"
   8. **edithyeung** presents [Want More Traffic?
 Find Out Here?][15] posted at [Edith Yeung.Com: Dream.
 Think.
 Act.][16].
   9. **Amanda Harris** presents [Creating A Website For Your Charity][17] posted at [iBakeSale Blog][18].